Native Bird Care & Rescue in Central Oregon

 4. Will act tame or tolerant of your approach.

-5. Eyes may be partially or fully closed, may have some redness.
+5. Eyes may be partially or fully closed, and may have some redness.

 6. May be drooling or have signs of vomit.